1986

 Fletch: "Sure, but ..."[49]

-And there really were some articles about Martin's
+And there were really some articles about Martin's clothes again.
+Why did he wear a

 Martin: "It's just something I like doing.
 It's a laugh, it makes me